antoniosilveira/openclaw-skill-plaud-note-taking/README.md

-# OpenClaw Plaud Skill
+# OpenClaw Plaud AI Skill

-An OpenClaw skill for working with Plaud recordings through Plaud MCP and the Plaud CLI.
+An OpenClaw skill for working with Plaud AI note-taker recordings through Plaud MCP and the Plaud CLI.

 ## What it helps agents do